williamverdolini/ConfirmationReportDDD/README.md

 ## Contributing

-Fork the repository, do your amazing job and when done, open a pull request to your feature branch.
+Fork the repository, do your better and when done, open a pull request to your feature branch.